Tag: writing

 by Margaret DeMarchi

 This story works to empower young learners, giving them the confidence to believe in themselves and achieve academic success by showcasing a character they can relate to, someone who looks like them, and faces the same challenges dealing with dyslexia.
-The character doubts himself, but learns he is special, smart and ultimately, successful, learning how to read and all the joy that accomplishment brings.
-A serious topic, dyslexia is shared in a kid-friendly story, with illustrations and a rhyming, engaging tone children will enjoy.
-Learning about new things, reading stories filled with fun and imagination is not out of reach for any student.
-Learning should be fun and my story, When You Write p I See d, shows every student that it is possible to enjoy reading and be a successful student.
+The character doubts himself, but learns he is special, smart, and ultimately, successful, learning how to read and all the joy that accomplishment brings.
+A serious topic, dyslexia is shared in a kid-friendly story, with illustrations and a rhyming, engaging tone that children will enjoy.
+Learning about new things, reading stories filled with fun and imagination, is not out of reach for any student.
+Learning should be fun, and my story, When You Write, I See d, shows every student that it is possible to enjoy reading and be a successful student.

 • Why Are Some Bilingual People Dyslexic in English but Not Their Other Language?